 Research applied in several of the projects has been funded by various grants: a Fulbright scholarship, a Fulbright Advanced Research Grant, the Creative Europe scheme of the European Union and academic grants such as Kega.

-Peter Stec taught at Cornell University College of Architecture, Art, and Planning, at the State University of New York School of Architecture and Planning, and at the Academy of Fine Arts and Design in Bratislava, where he also conducts design research.
+Peter Stec taught at Cornell University College of Architecture, Art, and Planning, at the State University of New York School of Architecture and Planning, at the Academy of Fine Arts and Design in Bratislava and currently at Umprum in Prague.

-The studio is registered to practice in the European Union and European Economic Area.
+The studio is registered to practice in the European Union.